+Butter is a prevalent ingredient in most forms of traditional baking.
+It provides richness and stiffness to the body of the involved dish.
 Not only that, but the fat provided by the butter helps these dishes form peaks and keep them there.

-Buttercream icing or frosting is a very traditional, popular topping for desserts.
+Buttercream icing or frosting is a traditional, popular topping for desserts.
 This decoration uses butter, some milk, and sugar; however, the butter is interchangeable with other solid fats that are spreadable in texture (think margarine).

-There are some studies that connected butter with both increased risk of heart attack and stroke.
-But there have been conflicting studies that say that butter is pretty much fine to use.
+Some studies connected butter with both increased risk of heart attack and stroke.
+Others stated that there’s little evidence that butter can harm your heart.

 There is also the option of Decorating a Cake without Frosting.